Wills, Trusts, and Estate Planning

 Which Estate Planning Tools Will You Need?

-A Trust is a useful tool for holding real estate, money, or other property.
-Trusts can also be used to keep certain property out of reach from liability or to possibly keep property out of the probate process.
-Trusts are versatile vehicles for accomplishing several goals.
+A Trust, when done right, is a useful tool for holding real estate, money, or other property.
+Trusts can also be used to keep certain properties out of reach from liability or to keep property out of the probate court process after the owner passes away.
+S adly, trusts can be done incorrectly, and can even do more harm than good.
+Read this free report to see if you have the right Trust or to see if you could benefit from one.
 We will provide you with legal advice on various types of Trusts, and the ways they can benefit you.

 Why Trust Monteforte Law, P.C.
 With Your Estate Plan?

 At Monteforte Law, P.C., we understand the unique challenges that moderate to high-net-worth individuals, families, and business owners face when it comes to preserving their wealth.
 Our Wealth Preservation Planning approach is one of the most sought-after in Massachusetts because we are the best in class at meeting those challenges.
 We use our trademarked Monteforte Law Wealth Preservation System™ to evaluate and recommend the best plan for each client and our Legacy Protection Plan program ensures that the plan is always up to date with changes in laws.

 Your Monteforte Estate Plan Will Be Uniquely Yours

 Our estate plans are custom-made for each client, and our Monteforte Law Wealth Preservation System™ is used to help determine the best recommendations.
 We create an individualized plan for you and your family.
 We focus on YOUR goals.
 Then, with our Legacy Protection Plan, we can make sure that the plan is updated as your life changes, and as the law changes.
 This is important because laws and regulations are in a constant state of flux.
 Your plan needs to be able to adapt to those changes.